 A smoker is not just for land-based meats and vegetables.
 It can also make a classy seafood dish.
 Garlic and butter are added to these delicious smoked lobster tails, which are smoked for about 45 minutes.
 When done, the lobster is nicely tender, ready to serve and flavored with a delicious garlic-butter dressing.

 An unusual dish for smoking, but not an impossible one.
 This smoked mac and cheese recipe takes everything you love about the classic side dish and dials it up to eleven.
 With macaroni, milk, cheddar, and butter, this recipe has all the makings of the traditional side dish.
 The difference is in the smoking, which makes it tender and creamy.

 Smoked Pork Butt Tacos

-Pork butt is the shoulder area of the pig.
-It also happens to make some amazingly good-tasting tacos.
+Pork butt is the shoulder area of the pig and is the perfect filling for some amazingly good-tasting tacos.

 With a spicy dry rub aided with a mustard coating, the pork is ready to be smoked.